yoogottamk/ascii-jetpack-joyride/README.md

 ![Yes](./imgs/yes.png)

 ### Background/scenery
- - We have a ground and a sky, and oh, a Millenium Falcon passes by if you are lucky.
+ - We have a ground and a sky, and oh, a Millenium Falcon passes by if you are still alive.

 ### Obstacles: FireBeam and Magnet
 ![Yes](./imgs/yes.png)